 All Credit Union employees and contractors will be required to respect member privacy through confidentiality and information security provisions included in the Credit Union’s employee policy manual and service agreements with the contractors.

 No one except Credit Union employees and authorized contractors will have regular access to the Credit Union computer system and records storage.
-The Credit Union has established internal security controls, including physical, electronic and procedural safeguards to protect the member nonpublic personal information provided to the Credit Union and the information the Credit Union collects about the member.
+The Credit Union has established internal security controls, including physical, electronic, and procedural safeguards to protect the member's nonpublic personal information provided to the Credit Union and the information the Credit Union collects about the member.
 The Credit Union will continue to review its internal security controls to safeguard member nonpublic personal information as the Credit Union employs new technology in the future.

 PRIVACY OF ELECTRONIC TRANSACTIONS.

 Encryption.
-Electronic interfaces with members (such as Internet transactions) will be encrypted using Secure Socket Layer (SSL) 128-bit encryption.
+Electronic interfaces with members (such as Internet transactions) will be encrypted using Transport Layer Security (TLS) 1.2 or higher.

 Account Access.
 Member account information and transactions will be protected by a password that must be used in conjunction with a username or account number.
 Members must apply for this capability and be registered with the Credit Union for authentication purposes.

 "Cookies".
-The Credit Union [[1615-1]] use "cookies" as part of its website interface.
+The Credit Union [[1615-1]] uses "cookies" as part of its website interface.
 A "cookie" is a small file that is placed on the user's computer.
 While it contains no member information, it identifies the member's computer and allows the Credit Union to measure usage of the website and customize the website experience.

 The Credit Union will disclose whether it collects cookies on its website.